The NIH Almanac

 Office of Communications and Public Liaison (OCPL)

-The Office of Communications and Public Liaison advises the Director and communicates information about NIH policies, programs, and research results to the general public, the media, public interest groups, the scientific and medical communities, and other audiences.
-OCPL also encourages broad national public participation in NIH activities, helps to resolve local community concerns, and coordinates how NIH implements the Freedom of Information Act and Plain Language Act.
+The Office of Communications and Public Liaison (OCPL) advises the Director and is responsible for communicating information on NIH policies, programs, and research results to the general public, the media, public interest groups, the scientific and medical communities, and other audiences.
+OCPL also encourages broad national public participation in NIH activities, helps to resolve local community concerns, and coordinates how NIH implements the Federal Freedom of Information Act and Plain Language Act.
 The office also sets communications policies for the NIH and coordinates agency-wide communications and public liaison activities; manages the principal Web site for NIH; and produces a variety of original communication products, including traditional and electronic publications for NIH employees.

 Office of Science Policy (OSP)

 The NIH Office of Science Policy (OSP) advises the NIH Director on matters of significance to the agency, the research community, and the public, with an eye toward promoting progress in the biomedical research enterprise through the development of sound and comprehensive policies.
 Toward that end, OSP analyzes and fosters discourse about a broad range of scientific, ethical, legal, social, and safety issues; identifies important emerging policy issues that affect biomedical research; and takes into account the concerns of the agency, the scientific community, and the public at large.

 The Office of Legislative Policy and Analysis serves as the principal legislative policy, analysis, and development office for the Director and other senior NIH staff; develops legislative policy and proposals; and provides analysis and liaison with Congress, the U.S. Department of Health and Human Services, and other Federal agencies on issues affecting NIH programs and activities.

 Administration and Services